wudragonfly/smart-screenshot/README.md

 # smart-screenshot
-this is a react-native project for ms hackathon 2016
+This is a react-native project for ms hackathon 2016